General Syllabus

 Artificial Intelligence

 I am excited about generative AI.
 I think that students are best served by becoming familiar with generative AI.
 I am interested in allowing AI to be used in many cases in my class, provided it is disclosed, per the Vanderbilt University Academic Affairs Guidance for Artificial Intelligence (AI) tools.
-When considering using AI, students should ask the teaching staff if it will be permitted on a particular assignment.
+If the use of AI is specifically limited or prohibited on an assignment, those expectations will be clarified to the student in writing.

 Casual rigor